carboneio/sclone/README.md

 ## Quickstart

 1. Download the latest binary from [Release page](https://github.com/carboneio/sclone/releases).
-2. Create a file `config.json` near the binary to define storage credentials, and options.
+2. Create a file `config.json` near the binary to define the source/target storage credentials, and options.
 You can copy the `config.default.json` file as an example.
 Read the [configuration](#configuration) section for details.
 3. Finally start the synchronisation.
 ```sh
 ./sclone-1.0.0-linux